 Giving advice to clients

-‘For us, applicants’ numerical abilities aren’t more important than their interpersonal skills,’ says Giovanna Miceli, talent acquisition leader at Marsh & McLennan Companies, the owner of HR and financial services consultancy Mercer.
+‘For us, applicants’ numerical abilities aren’t more important than their interpersonal skills,’ said Giovanna Miceli, talent acquisition leader at Marsh & McLennan Companies, the owner of HR and financial services consultancy Mercer.
 ‘If there was a tendency for actuaries to have little interaction with clients in the past, that is no longer the case.
 It is important that candidates are comfortable speaking to clients and taking them through the numbers.’

 Hannah Gillinson, actuarial consultant at financial, business and actuarial consultants Lane Clark and Peacock LLP, agreed: ‘Actuaries aren’t boring "number crunchers": you do have to be comfortable with calculations but giving advice is at the heart of what we do.’